Skip to main content

 The goal aligns with the Indigenous Education Enhancement goal: W̱SÁNEĆ, other First Nations, Metis and Inuit students and understanding of mental and emotional wellness.

-To reduce barriers and promote wellness, we have reorganized our counselling model this school year and increased accessibility for students and families.
+To reduce barriers and promote wellness, we have reorganized our counselling model and increased accessibility for students and families.
 Part of promoting wellness is honouring and listening to our student voice.
 To receive feedback regarding how students feel at school, students express their thoughts and/or concerns through our Hawk Face reflection process every spring.
 Appropriate measures are in place to support students who require follow-up.
 Students also participate in providing input on their school experiences through the Student Learning Survey.
-Staff are engaged in ongoing professional development to enhance their capacity with language and strategies related to the principles of inclusion, diversity, equity, and accessibility.
+Staff are engaged in ongoing professional development to enhance their capacity with language and strategies related to the IDEAL principles.
 We have created a Welcome Wall that represents all languages spoken in our school community.
 This shows our continued commitment to honour diversity and create a more inclusive environment.

 At school, do you get to work on things you are interested in as part of your course work?